gui-testing-study/execute-study/README.md

 `git clone --branch branch/mestrado https://gitlab.com/lsi-ufcg/cytestion/cytestion.git`

-- adjust line 53 for execute one project per time;
+- adjust line 53 of `index-cytestion.js` for execute one project per time;

-- adjust line 89 for the correct absolute path of this cytestion repository cloned;
+- adjust line 89 of `index-cytestion.js` for the correct absolute path of this cytestion repository cloned;

 and then: